alt-romes/alt-romes.github.io/posts/2023-11-10-creating-a-macos-app-with-haskell-and-swift.md

 > library’s install name when it loads the executable that depends on the
 > library.

-In this section I have to explain the rpath, or link to the good resources, and maybe show things with `otool -L`, etc...
+Therefore, it all works out.
+I'll leave a discussion of `@rpath` linker "macro" out of the scope of this article and move on ahead.

 At this point, you should be able to link the application successfully, and run it.

 ## The RTS must be initialized